Deciding if you require a plastic card printer that offers top quality, durable cards, your best bet is to purchase a retransfer machine.

 Answer: Compared to a direct-to-card printer, the technology a retransfer printer uses is much more advanced.
 Rather than printing ink directly on to the card itself, the print is transferred onto a strong, transparent film.
 This film is then bonded on to the card’s surface using high temperature and pressure.

 This introduces numerous benefits including a more durable ID card product, the ability to print over-the-edge card designs, add security to cards and a longer-lasting ID card printing machine.
-You can find more in-depth info on their benefits in our retransfer printer guide, but plus points include:

 - A more professional-looking ID card